peterhinch/micropython-async/v3/docs/TUTORIAL.md

 V3 `uasyncio` introduced the concept of a `Task`.
 A `Task` instance is created from a coro by means of the `create_task` method, which causes the coro to be scheduled for execution and returns a `Task` instance.
-In many cases coros and tasks are interchangeable: the official docs refer to them as `awaitable`, for the reason that either may be the target of an `await`.
+In many cases, coros and tasks are interchangeable: the official docs refer to them as `awaitable`, for the reason that either of them may be the target of an `await`.
 Consider this:

 ```python
 import uasyncio as asyncio